Skip to main content

 The above changes both create a greater need for effective takeover regulation and a new opportunity for rising institutional players to assume a greater role.
 Accordingly, there is a new urgency to reconsider both the theory and practice of Japan’s approach to the regulation of hostile takeovers, in order to update the current framework in response to changing conditions and to make it a regime that is commensurate with Japan’s important position in global business and financial markets.

 Research to date has generally emphasized the contrasting models of a shareholder-oriented UK system and a board-oriented US regime.
 But in both cases a single “subordinate lawmaker,” the takeover panel in the UK and Delaware courts in the US, makes the rules and enforces them.
 Under this analysis, Japan has a mixed and incomplete system of regulation with competing subordinate lawmakers.
-We utilize Australia as a “new” point of reference in the theoretical framework for hostile takeover regulation and institutions, “in-between” the US and the UK, since it separates the rulemaking and enforcement functions and has a takeover panel with substantially limited authority and activities compared to the UK.
+We utilize Australia as a “new” point of reference in the theoretical framework for hostile takeover regulation and institutions, one which is “in-between” the US and the UK since Australia separates the rulemaking and enforcement functions and has a takeover panel with substantially limited authority and activities compared to the UK.

 Related Working Papers